LongNguyenThanhLe/Collaborative_Blocky/buildSteps.md

 - Improved overall stability of the collaborative editing experience
 - Disabled viewport synchronization to prevent workspace view jumping when users pan or zoom
 - Enhanced workspace navigation so each user can now control their own view independently
+- Improved cursor tracking to correctly use workspace coordinates with proper coordinate transformations
+- Added better fallback methods for coordinate conversion to ensure cursors always appear in the correct position